-Insert the CD that is included with the DCS-5300 Internet Camera.
-The DCS-5300 installation menu will start up automatically from the CD.
-If the CD does not startup automatically (the Windows operating system may turn this function off), access the CD from Windows and click on the autorun.exe program to access the installation menu shown below:
+Insert the CD that is included with the DCS-2100+ Internet Camera.
+The DCS-2100+ installation menu will start up automatically from the CD.
+If the CD does not startup automatically (the Windows operating system can turn this function off, for example), simply access the CD from Windows and click on the autorun.exe program to access the installation menu shown below: